Porcelain War: Production

 War footage for Porcelain War was captured by GoPro action cameras and aerial drones.
-The movie also features hand drawn and CGI animation scenes from Polish company BluBlu Studios.
+The film also features hand-drawn and CGI-animated scenes produced by the Polish company BluBlu Studios.

 Release

 The film won the Grand Jury Prize for the U.S. documentary category in the 2024 Sundance Film Festival.
 Bellomo, who created the film along with Leontyev, explained that the film received an award "because of the bravery of the people of Ukraine".
 The film was also sponsored by the Utah Film Center.
 In August 2024, Picturehouse acquired distribution rights to the film.
+The film was also screened at the Embassy of the Czech Republic in Beijing in March 2026 as part of a cultural initiative supporting Ukraine.

 Reception

+Critical response

 The film received widespread critical acclaim.
 It holds a 95% rating on Rotten Tomatoes based on 43 reviews, with the website's critics consensus reading, "Porcelain War presents harrowing footage from the frontlines of a terrible conflict while treasuring the creativity that flourishes in spite of the chaos, yielding a profound humanistic statement on resilience."
 Writing for the Los Angeles Times, critic Robert Abele described Porcelain War as "a sublime and stirring documentary."

+The film received positive reviews from critics.
+Writing for The Washington Post, Ty Burr described it as a powerful documentary that highlights the resilience of artists amid the war in Ukraine.

 It has been nominated for Best Documentary Feature at the 97th Academy Awards.